What's the difference between foster care and adoption?

 All of the children available in this program are residing in either; foster homes, relative homes, hospitals or residential facilities.

 In Michigan, half of all adoptions from the foster care system are of children under the age of five.
 Many of those children are part of a sibling group that includes older children, and are not available by themselves.
-Also, almost all of those younger children are adopted by a relative or a foster parent.
+Also, almost all younger children are adopted by a relative or a foster parent.

-Not necessarily.
+Though foster parents have adopted the children placed under their care, it’s not necessarily the norm.
 Because foster care is considered to be a temporary placement, it is not a good idea to become a foster parent with the expectation that you’ll be able to adopt any child placed in your care.
 A foster parent is expected to work with the agency and birth parents, in the hopes that the family will be reunited.
 A foster parent must be objective, and must be able to let go of a child if and when it comes time for that child to leave the foster home.

 Sometimes, however, children are unable to return home.
 Once parental rights are terminated, relatives and foster parents are given consideration for adoption.
 This is why there are very few young children available for adoption.

+We make sure children are adopted alongside their siblings when appropriate.
 Children in the foster care system have already experienced a great deal of loss.
 They have lost their parents, their friends and families, even their homes.
 Often, they have also lost their school, their neighborhood, their toys and their clothes.
 In many cases, the only loss they haven’t experienced has been their brothers or sisters.
 Michigan’s policy is to act in the best interests of the children.
 Siblings are placed together unless there’s an important reason to separate them.

 I've seen children on the internet that I'm interested in adopting.
-Does LAS assist families with interstate adoptions?
+Does LAS assist families with Michigan interstate adoptions?

-However, the State of Michigan will not reimburse a private agency for services provided to a family in order to complete an interstate adoption.
+The State of Michigan will not reimburse a private agency for services provided to a family in order to complete an interstate adoption.
 As a result, there are substantial fees associated with adopting a child from another state.
 Contact us for more information by calling (248) 663-0697.

 Is a foster care license the same thing as an adoption assessment?

-No. There are similarities but these are two separate processes in Michigan.
+Foster care licenses are not the same as adoption licenses.
+There are similarities but these are two separate processes in Michigan.
 Families who have been licensed for foster care will still need to obtain a Family Assessment in order to adopt.

 Questions you may wish to ask are: